Famous Music Locations In London, England

 www.ronniescotts.co.uk

-Of the many jazz venues in London, none is more famous than Ronnie Scott’s.
-In business since 1959, Ronnie Scott’s has brought in an ever-growing list of prominent jazz artists.
-For example, Miles Davis, Buddy Rich, Ella Fitzgerald, Nina Simone, Dizzy Gillespie and Count Basie have all come to Ronnie’s.
+None of the many jazz venues in London is more famous than Ronnie Scott’s.
+In business since 1959, Ronnie Scott has brought in an ever-growing list of prominent jazz artists.
+For example, Miles Davis, Buddy Rich, Ella Fitzgerald, Nina Simone, Dizzy Gillespie, and Count Basie have all come to Ronnie’s.
 However, it’s not just jazz performances at this landmark jazz club.
-Indeed, Van Morrison, Georgie Fame, Jeff Beck and the Rolling Stones have made appearances here.
+Indeed, Van Morrison, Georgie Fame, Jeff Beck, and the Rolling Stones have appeared here.
 That’s not to mention Jimi Hendrix’s final performance, just two days before his passing.
-Incidentally, that was Ronnie Scott on tenor saxophone for the Beatles 1968 hit single “Lady Madonna”.
+Incidentally, that was Ronnie Scott on tenor saxophone for the Beatles 1968 hit single “Lady Madonna.”

 English alternative rock band Sea Power performing onstage at the Roundhouse